rudrankbasant/Journal-App/README.md

 # Jour
 A Journal App to store your daily entries.
 Performs all four CRUD functions.
-Uses ROOM database.
+Uses ROOM database, MVVM Architecture.